Time is a flat circle happy Earth Day.

 With each passing Earth Day celebration, the Cuyahoga River’s health was improving.
 Pollution prevention programs limited and ended industrial discharges that had led to the river’s demise.
 System improvements and construction were reducing and eliminating overflowing sewer outfalls that had been relieving themselves into the Cuyahoga for years.
 The comeback continues today and there is still more work to do.

 In this COVID-19 era, time blurs.
-The passage of time has a different feel, and some may say the same about the state of our river and Lake Erie today as Earth Day and the EPA turn 50: a combination of success stories and lingering threats, a desire to celebrate but new and unknown risks are emerging.
+The passage of time has a different feel, and some may say the same about the state of our river and Lake Erie today as Earth Day and the EPA now enter their sixth decades: a combination of success stories and lingering threats, a desire to celebrate but new and unknown risks are emerging.

 We didn’t “celebrate” the 1969 Cuyahoga River fire; we celebrated the end of river fires.
 When every day should be Earth Day, we don’t limit our awareness to April 22; we mark it as another day to recommit to the clean-water cause.
 With each achievement, we prepare for new challenges.

 So Happy Earth Day.
-Or if you’re struggling with processing time, we say happy Wednesday.
+Or if you’re struggling with processing time, we say happy today, whenever that is.

 Our mission is the same either way.